nileshparwan/amazon-clone/HOW_TO_DEPLOY.md

    click on email and password and enabled.
    Then in your project terminal, do npm i firebase.

-4. deploy
+4. deploy(FIRST TIME)
-   run the following code in your terminal firebase login firebase init select hosting use an existing project public directory ? => build
+   run the following code in your terminal firebase login firebase init select the following when ask on terminal
+        hosting
+        use an existing project
+        public directory ? => build
-   Configure as a single-page app (rewrite all urls to /index.html): y npm run build firebase deploy
+        Configure as a single-page app (rewrite all urls to /index.html): y npm run build
+        firebase deploy

 Link: https://fir-82e13.web.app/ 5. checkout payment
 day4